 \section{Problem setup}

 For computational tasks, we will examine two problems: (i) the sampling problem and (ii) the quantum mean-value problem.
 We now provide precise definitions of these two problems.

 The sampling problem is defined as simulating the output probability distribution of a given quantum circuit, which is the basis of the current quantum advantage experiments, such as random circuit sampling~\cite{bouland2019complexity, arute2019quantum, wu2021strong, morvan2023phase} and boson sampling~\cite{zhong2020quantum, zhong2021phase, madsen2022quantum, deng2023gaussian, young2024atomic, liu2025robust}.
+Its definition is as follows: \begin{definition}[Sampling problem] Given as input an efficient description of an $(M+L)$-mode product input state $|\psi\rangle$, a quantum circuit $\mathcal{E}$ acting on $(M+L)$ modes that performs measurements on $L$ modes with adaptive control, and a measurement on the remaining $M$ output modes described by a POVM $\{\Pi_{\bm{x}}\}$, generate output samples according to the probability distribution $p(\bm{x})\equiv \Tr[\Pi_{\bm{x}}\mathcal{E}(|\psi\rangle\langle \psi|)]$. \end{definition} In the definition, two parameters, the number of output modes $M$ and the number of modes that are used for measurement for adaptive control $L$, appear.
+When $L=0$, there is no adaptive control in the circuit.
+Our main focus in this work is to investigate for which scalings of $L$ as a function of $M$ the corresponding sampling problem admits an efficient classical simulation, i.e., can be solved in time polynomial in $M$, depending on the class of quantum circuits $\mathcal{E}$.

-Its definition is as follows: \begin{definition}[Sampling problem] Consider a product input state, a quantum circuit, and a measurement.
-The sampling problem requires generating output samples according to the probability distribution defined by this configuration. \end{definition} Note that in our definition, we choose the notion of sampling as exact sampling; hence, it is the hardest for classical computers (compared to approximate sampling).
+Note that in our definition, we choose the notion of sampling as exact sampling; hence, it is the hardest for classical computers (compared to approximate sampling).

 For the quantum mean-value problem, the goal is to estimate the expectation value of a product operator $\hat{O}=\hat{O}_1\otimes \cdots \otimes \hat{O}_M$ for an output state of a quantum circuit, $|\psi_\text{out}\rangle$, with an additive error,